Doteli: Consonants

+Example short phrases

 Names of the language

 The language is known by various names in the far–western region of Nepal, according to the districts.

 Official status

 The Language Commission of Nepal has recommended Dotyali language as official language in Sudurpashchim Province.

 Origin and history

-According to Rahul Sankrityayan Doteli or Dotyali is a dialect of the Kumaoni language which was brought to Doti by a section of the Katyuri dynasty of Kumaon, which had ruled over Doti until 1790.The Doti kingdom was formed after the Katyuri kingdom broke up into eight different princely states.
+Although Dotyali isn't fully intelligible with standard Nepali, Dotyali is considered a member of the macrolanguage Nepali.
 In Nepal, Doteli is considered a Nepali dialect.
 However, local intellectuals and people of Doti, those who speak Doteli, are increasingly demanding their language to be recognized as one of the national languages of Nepal.